 3. Put the order on hold and confirm it

-Once the shopper has provided us with enough information and we are ready to move forward, two things may happen:
+Once the shopper provides enough information and we're ready to proceed, two things can happen:

-• That the order is approved, ready for fullfillment.
-Then the shop must confirm the order is actually being placed, ready for shipment.
-This should be the most common scenario.
+• The order is approved and ready for fulfillment.
+Your shop must confirm the order is being placed.
+This is the most common scenario.

-• That the order needs review, and has to be put on hold.
-Then the shop must acknowledge the order is being placed but not ready for shipment, yet.
-Once the order is approved, the shop must confirm it's moving forward with fullfillment.
+• The order needs review and is put on hold.
+Your shop must acknowledge the order but mark it as not ready for shipment.
+Once approved, confirm the order to proceed with fulfillment.

-• And ease the logistics of the shop: confirmed orders can move forward with fullfillment while orders on hold should wait for approval.
+• Help your logistics: confirmed orders can ship immediately, while on hold orders wait for approval.

-We strive to make the time between on hold and aproval as short as possible.
+We work to keep the on hold period as short as possible.

 For the shop to know about on hold orders that get rejected, see the Webhooks API.